terraware/terraware-server/scripts/README.md

-# Utility and test scripts for seedbank-server
+# Utility and test scripts for terraware-server

 ## Prerequisites